Scientific Charity Movement

 The Scientific Charity Movement was a movement that arose in the early 1870s in the United States to stop poverty.
 It sought to move the role of supporting the impoverished away from government and religious organizations and into the hands of Charity Organization Societies (COS).
-These Societies claimed the altruistic goals of lifting the poor out of poverty through the means of education and employment, and did make some strides to help young children involved in immoral underaged labor practices.
-However, when it came to the COS's treatment of the "defective class" as they were labeled (insane, feeble-minded, blind, crippled, maimed, deaf and dumb, epileptic, criminal types, prostitutes, drug addicts, and alcoholics), the Scientific Charity Movement's other goals based in the popular post civil war social scientific theories of eugenics and social Darwinism came to light.
-Many of these "defective classes" were moved from the streets and into insane asylums where they were often experimented on by scientists of the time.
+These Societies claimed the altruistic goals of lifting the poor out of poverty through the means of education and employment, and did make some strides to address the problem of child labor.
+However, the Scientific Charity Movement's ideas were largely based on the theories of eugenics and social Darwinism, as reflected in the COS's treatment of the so-called "defective class" (insane, feeble-minded, blind, crippled, maimed, deaf and dumb, epileptic, criminal types, prostitutes, drug addicts, and alcoholics), who were moved from the streets and into insane asylums in order to prevent them from "breeding".

 Overview

 Founders

 The Scientific Charity Movement was born after the Panic of 1873, which was a collapse of the postwar economic boom from the American Civil War as well as the Franco-Prussian War that concluded in 1871.
 This led to the failure of American banks and financial panic that ultimately began an economic depression.
 The response from the white economic elites at the time, as agitation grew within the poor and working classes, resulted in a new social reform that attacked welfare and promoted rigorous, data-driven systems to acknowledge the "deserving" poor from the "undeserving".

 Two of the biggest advocates for moving Charity Organization Societies to the United States were Josephine Lowell and S. Humphreys Gurteen.
 Lowell had been raised by a radical abolitionist family and firmly believed that idleness was one of the largest causes of poverty.
 She believed that before someone should be allowed to receive aid they should first be required to complete a labor test of some basic task like cutting wood.
-She was opposed to local governments giving relief as well as almsgiving and stated that the best way to help the poor was to "help them help themselves".
+She was opposed to local governments giving relief as well as almsgiving and believed that the best way to help the poor was to "help them help themselves".

 Gurteen, an English-born son of an Anglican preacher, is often attributed to bringing Charity Organization Societies to the United States.
 He was in support of consolidating already-existing groups who were providing aid and inspections in which COS agents would investigate those seeking aid to determine if they were faking or if they actually needed the aid.